wichtounet/wichtounet.github.io/posts/2018/02/decrease-dll-neural-network-compilation-time-with-c++17.rst

 time.

 The objective of the migration of DLL was two-fold.
-First, I also wanted to simplify some code, especially with :code:`if constexpr`.
+First, I also wanted to simplify some code, especially with `if constexpr`.
 But I also especially wanted to try to reduce the compilation time.
 In the past, `I've already tried a few changes with C++17 <https://baptiste-wicht.com/posts/2017/09/how-i-made-deep-learning-library-38-faster-to-compile-optimization-and-cpp17-if-constexpr.html>`_, with good results on the compilation of the entire test suite.
 While this is very good, this is not very representative of users of the library.